 Filing A Petition From Domestic Violence

-First, if there is proper cause, filing a Petition for Relief From Domestic Violence could result in a court order keeping your spouse in the house and lawfully taking you out of the house for up to one year.
+First, if there is a proper cause, filing a Petition for Relief From Domestic Violence could result in a court order keeping your spouse in the house and lawfully taking you out of the house for up to one year.

 Use & Possession Order

 Second, if you are already in litigation, the court could enter a “use and possession” order, entitling your spouse to stay in the house and keeping you out of the house.
 This hearing takes place in the circuit court, while the wrongful detainer action takes place in the district court.
-I have found that where both are pending in court at the same time, a district court judge will be loathe to act in the wrongful detainer action.
+I have found that where both are pending in court at the same time, a district court judge will be loathed to act in the wrongful detainer action.